How to Brush Coat a PCB with Conformal Coating | Step-by-Step Guide

 5) Step 4 – Load the Brush Correctly

-• Light loading: Dip only the first third of the bristles into the conformal coating – avoid fully saturating the brush.
+• Light loading: dip only the first third of the bristles.

-• Remove excess: Gently wipe the brush on the rim of the pot to remove drips and achieve a consistent charge.
+• Remove excess: wipe lightly on the rim to stabilise the charge and prevent drips.

 6) Step 5 – Apply Thin, Even Coats

-• Start with critical areas (fine pitch, high-voltage regions, edges) before general fill.
+• Start with critical areas first (fine pitch, HV, edges), then fill the remainder.

-• Brush in one direction, then cross-hatch at 90° if needed to build an even film without dragging coating away.
+• Brush one direction; if needed, cross-hatch at 90Β° to level film without dragging it away.

 See also: Application Processes Overview.